TERREMEMBER/znbase/docs/content/stable/benchmark/performance-troubleshooting.md

 ## Viewing real-time metrics

-You can view metrics of various Yugabyte processes at a particular node (e.g. 127.0.0.1) at these ports:
+You can view metrics of various ZNbase processes at a particular node (e.g. 127.0.0.1) at these ports:

 | Process | Address
 -------------|-----------|